jowe81/autolib-api/README.md

 Currently in development.

 ## Dev Updates:
+May 20 (Johannes)
+- Add field for phone number, support in user routes

 May 18 (Johannes)
 - Fixed problem with creating a new resource: ```current_possessor_id``` now defaults to the user creating the record